Y0URD34TH/Project-GLD/README.md

 Project GLD offers a variety of features to explore and utilize for your use case.

 ### [📁] Game Library
+* Achievements support (pop-up notification + sound on completion)
 * Playtime tracking and sorting based on playtime, last played, favorites, ID, or alphabetically
-* Joystick configuration
-* Command line arguments
+* Joystick configuration & command line arguments

 ### **[🔎] Game Search**
 * Discover new games